 On the other hand, be careful not to ask questions that you should already know the answer to, such as ones where you could easily find the answer on the company website.

 Pick a good weakness

-Everyone dreads the infamous strengths and weaknesses question, but, if it does crop up, be prepared for it.
-No-one wants a list of all the negative bits about you, but in a similar way, it’s never a good idea to answer the weaknesses question with a thinly veiled positive (such as “I’m a perfectionist” etc).
-Instead, look for something which is a flaw, but yet isn’t massively detrimental to the role and demonstrate how you are working on managing it.
+Everyone dreads the infamous strengths and weaknesses question, but if it does crop up, be prepared for it.
+No one wants a list of all the negative bits about you, but similarly, it’s never a good idea to answer the weaknesses question with a thinly veiled positive (such as “I’m a perfectionist” etc.).
+Instead, look for something which is a flaw but isn’t massively detrimental to the role and demonstrate how you are working on managing it.
 For example, you might not be great at speaking to large groups of people or delegating tasks, but this is something which can be worked on.

 Use your contacts

 As well as finding out all you can about the company from what’s online, do you know anyone who already works for them?
 This could be a good way to get some real insider knowledge and show a real understanding of exactly how the organisation works from the inside.
 The more knowledge you can show you have of the sector, the better.

 Show your passion and drive